 Socially induced stress is strongly correlated with disease susceptibility and mortality risk in humans, and recent studies show similar patterns in nonhuman primates.
 Rhesus macaques in captivity present the opportunity to study social environmental effects on gene regulation in a controlled setting, and potentially to establish causality.
 We take advantage of the ability to manipulate social status and social group composition to test the effects of these variables on gene regulation.

 Our studies are revealing the role of different cell types in the response to social status-mediated stress, the plasticity of these effects when social status changes, and the degree to which social status affects an animal's ability to respond to other environmental challenges.
-This work is a collaboration with Luis Barreiro (University of Montreal) and Mark Wilson (Emory University), and Vasiliki Michopoulos (Emory) and has been funded through NIH grant 5R01GM102562.
+This work is a collaboration with Luis Barreiro (University of Montreal), Mark Wilson (Emory University), and Vasiliki Michopoulos (Emory) and has been funded through NIH grant 5R01GM102562 and R01AG057235.

 We have also begun complementing our work in captive primates with studies in the Amboseli baboons.
-There, we are testing whether the demographic characteristics and social history of individual baboons predict variation in gene regulation, including in response to ex vivo immune stimulation.
-This work is a collaboration with Elizabeth Archie (University of Notre Dame) and the Institute of Primate Research in Kenya, and has been funded in part through NSF BCS-1455808 and the Leakey Foundation, and the Triangle Center for Evolutionary Medicine.
+There, we are testing whether demographic characteristics and social history predict variation in gene regulation, including in response to ex vivo immune stimulation.
+This work is a collaboration with Elizabeth Archie (University of Notre Dame) and the Institute of Primate Research in Kenya, and has been funded in part through NSF BCS-1455808, the Leakey Foundation, and the Triangle Center for Evolutionary Medicine.